Essential Women’s Leadership Academy

 The Essential Women’s Leadership Academy is open to all members.
 It is specifically designed for women leaders in the manager or director position who are highly interested in career advancement and have at least five years of experience in health care.

-Mentee tuition includes three in-person sessions, access to leading health care experts and member CEOs, coaching, curriculum materials, and some meals.
+Tuition is $11,000, which includes three in-person sessions, access to leading health care experts and member CEOs, coaching, curriculum materials, and some meals.
 Each participant’s sponsoring organization is responsible for travel and lodging expenses.

 America’s Essential Hospitals covers mentors’ costs.